Malaria Eradication Scientific Alliance: Grantmaking

 One of the main ways MESA contributes to research is through grants for projects which would help to fight malaria.
 These projects tend to fall within three categories: Health Systems' Readiness, Measurement of Transmission, and Operational research.
-The projects tend to last an average of two years and work with a maximum budget of $200,000 dollars.
+The projects tend to last an average of two years and work with a maximum budget of $200,000.
 A list of grants is available on the MESA website.

 History and projects

+MESA was developed in a meeting of malaria experts in Sitges, Spain from 28–29 May 2012.

 In 2012, MESA began a process to select science research projects dealing with the measurement of transmission of malaria and the preparation of health systems to fight malaria.
 Six projects were selected total to receive funding from MESA and another was supported to raise funds from other organizations.
 The projects conduct research in Africa, Asia, Latin America, and Australasia.

 In 2014, four new projects were selected.
 These projects include: new tools for vector control and diagnosis, use of monitoring and response mapping technologies, and mobile applications for hard to reach populations.